Fluxitude/guidant/docs/tutorial.md

 ### Starting a new project

 ```
-I've just initialized a new project with Claude Task Master.
-I have a PRD at .taskmaster/docs/prd.txt.
+I've just initialized a new project with Claude Guidant.
+I have a PRD at .guidant/docs/prd.txt.
 Can you help me parse it and set up the initial tasks?
 ```